Frequently Asked Questions (FAQs)

 In 2021, the Florida legislature provided $8 million for the 2021/2022 fiscal year to the FWC to help restore manatee access to springs and restore habitat in other areas important to manatees.
 In 2022, the Florida legislature provided $20 million to the FWC to distribute to partners via grants.
 Some of these funds are being used to restore manatee access to springs and provide habitat restoration in manatee concentrated areas.

 Staff have worked with partners to identify high-priority projects to complete over the next several years.
 These projects are in various stages of execution.
-Some projects, like the Warm Mineral Springs restoration effort improving warm water habitat for manatees in Sarasota County are currently underway, while others are being developed over a period of several years.
+Some projects, like the Warm Mineral Springs restoration effort improving warm water habitat for manatees in Sarasota County are nearing completion, while others are being implemented over a period of several years.
 All projects are scheduled to be completed by 2025.
 Staff are working diligently to expedite this process so FWC-led restoration projects can be completed as quickly as possible with the greatest likelihood of successful outcomes.

 Please note that there are other entities including the Indian River Lagoon National Estuary Program, Brevard County, the Florida Department of Environmental Protection, and the St. Johns River Water Management District which are working on additional aquatic habitat restoration efforts.